tohojo/nsregd/README.md

-The `nsregc` client included here is an implementation of a client that will speak to the daemon as per the description above and register any addresses found on the local machine with a configured name.
+The `nsregc` client included here is an implementation of a client that will speak to the daemon as per the description above and register any addresses found on the local machine with a configured name (which defaults to the system hostname).
 The client is given one or more zones to register with, and will attempt to find a compatible `nsregd` server by querying for a SRV record at the name `_nsreg._tcp.<zone>`.
+It can auto-discover the zone(s) to register in using the mechanism specified in section 11 of RFC6763.

-If such a server is found, the client will register A and AAAA records corresponding to each of the local addresses of the machine, and maintain these registrations until killed.
+If a suitable server is found, the client will register A and AAAA records corresponding to each of the local addresses of the machine, and maintain these registrations until killed.
 In addition, the client will attempt to listen for address addition and removal events via the Linux Netlink interface, and update the records accordingly.
 The TTL for the created records is taken from the address validity as reported by the kernel, clamped to a configurable maximum value.

 ## Building
 Both `nsregd` and `nsregc` are written in Go.
 To build, you will need a